kleidinc/master-neovim-tmux/src/lazygit/workflow.md

 # Lazygit Workflow

-Let's say you are writing code in a tmux neovim session.

-You save your code and you want to commit.

-`<prefix> G`
+Let's say you want to stage some changes.
+You just launch lazygit with `<prefix> G` or your personal shortcut.

-The lazygit opens inside your tmux session.
+Lazygit will launch inside your tmux session.
+It will automatically focus on the window.

-You select the parts you want to commit with a `space`.
+You select the parts you want to stage with a `space`.
 If you want to stage all changes press `a`.

 To commit press `c`.

 To push the changes press `p`.

-It's as simple as that.

 To leave lazygit and return to your coding environment press `q`.